 ##1.
 List all your accounts

-I currently have 150+ registered account in my password manager.
-There are some services I use multiple times a day and others that I use only once a year.
-I sometimes don't remember that I already have an account on these websites.
-A password manager prevents me from spending time resetting passwords.
+I currently have 150+ registered accounts in my password manager.
+There are some services I use multiple times a day and others I use only once a year.
+I sometimes forget that I already have an account on some of these websites.
+A password manager prevents me from wasting time resetting passwords.

 ##2.
 Improve security by using unique passwords